arovge/resume/src/skills.typ

 -- FUTURE:
 -- .sorted() currently (0.13.1) has no way to
 -- do a case-insensitive sort.
--- Which leads to 'AWS' preceeding 'Android Studio'.
+-- Which leads to 'AWS' preceding 'Android Studio'.
 -- When touching this again, check to see if this functionality -- is now available.
 Else, be careful with ordering.
 #let tech = (